alaidi/ICOSEA/author.md

 Paper Submission

-All submissions should be written in English with a paper length of minimum four (4) and maximum eight (8) double-column printed pages (10-point font) including figures.
+All submissions should be written in English with a paper length of minimum four (4) and maximum eight (6) double-column printed pages (10-point font) including figures.
-All papers must be formatted formatted according to the template for conference proceedings.
+All papers must be formatted according to the template for conference proceedings.
 At least 1 author of accepted papers must be registered to the conference as presenter in order to appear in the proceedings.
-Only full paper will be accepted for the review process and all submissions must be done through Easychair Submission System.
-Please contact iceee@gazi.edu.tr if you have any questions about submitting your manuscripts.
+Only full paper will be accepted for the review process and all submissions must be done through edas.info Submission System.
+Please contact icasea2017@uowasit.edu.iq if you have any questions about submitting your manuscripts.
 Sending papers:

 - Paper submission should present original unpublished research work in the areas of interest.